Stairs. Entry group. Materials. Doors. Locks. Design

 Application for different crops

-Different crops react differently to fertilizer.
-Some plants can't stand it.
-The tolerance of the fertilizer depends on the requirements of the plants for the acidity of the soil.
+Different crops respond differently to fertilizer.
+Some plants cannot tolerate it.
+The tolerance of the fertilizer depends on the plants' requirements for soil acidity.

 Dolomite is a rock that is 95% composed of the mineral dolomite.
-The main features of such rocks were first described by the French geologist Dolomier, by whose name the mineral got its name.
-At specialized enterprises, large rocks of the rock are ground into flour, dried, and stored packaged in bags and sacks.
-Gardeners interested in soil improvement use dolomite flour as a fertilizer and soil deacidifier in their vegetable gardens.
+The main features of such rocks were first described by the French geological engineer Dolomier, from whose surname the mineral got its name.
+At specialized enterprises, large rock stones are ground into flour, dried, and stored packaged in bags and sacks.
+Gardeners interested in improving the soil use dolomite flour as a fertilizer and a means to reduce soil acidity in their gardens.

-Why you need to reduce the acidity of the soil
+Why do you need to reduce soil acidity?

-Chemical reactions occurring in the soil can adversely affect the ability of plants to absorb nutrients useful for their growth and development.
-As a result of such reactions, free hydrogen ions accumulate in the earth, which block the access of necessary substances to the root system of the plant.
+Chemical reactions occurring in the soil can negatively affect the ability of plants to absorb nutrients beneficial for their growth and development.
+As a result of such reactions, free hydrogen ions accumulate in the soil, which block the access of necessary substances to the root system of the plant.
 Acidity is determined by the amount of hydrogen compounds in the soil (pH).
 This value can be determined in special laboratories.

-Vegetable and fruit crops prefer soils with a neutral or alkaline pH.
-A pH value of 7.0 is considered neutral, a figure below this value indicates hyperacidity soil, if it is above this mark, then the soil is alkaline.
+Vegetables and fruit crops prefer soils with a neutral or alkaline pH.
+A pH value of 7.0 is considered neutral, a figure below this value indicates increased acidity soil, if it is above this mark, then the soil is alkaline.

 Attention!
-Even within one suburban area this indicator can vary significantly, soil samples for laboratory determination of pH should be taken from several small plots.
+Even within one summer cottage this indicator may differ significantly; soil samples for laboratory determination of pH must be taken from several small areas.

-If it is determined that the composition of the earth has a pH value below 7.0, it should be neutralized using dolomite flour.
-The video tells in detail how to do it correctly, in addition, you can see with your own eyes the whole process of introducing dolomite flour into the soil.
+If it is determined that the soil composition has a pH value below 7.0, it should be neutralized using dolomite flour.
+The video explains in detail how to do this correctly, in addition, you can see with your own eyes the whole process of adding dolomite flour to the soil.

 Apply the substance depending on the acidity of the soil

-Dolomite flour rocks has many useful properties that have a beneficial effect on the growth and development of vegetables and fruits, fruit trees and shrubs:
+Dolomite flour rocks has many beneficial properties that have a beneficial effect on the growth and development of vegetables and fruits, fruit trees and shrubs:

 • the use of flour reduces the number of weeds in the beds that grow in acidic soil;

-• it stimulates the reproduction of beneficial microorganisms, bacteria and insects living in the earth, which contributes to good growth and development of fruit crops;
+• it stimulates the reproduction of beneficial microorganisms, bacteria and insects living in the soil, which contributes to good growth and development of fruit crops;

-• the beneficial effects of other fertilizers become more noticeable by reducing the blocking effect of hydrogen ions;
+• the beneficial effects of other fertilizers become more noticeable due to a decrease in the blocking effect of hydrogen ions;

-• acts destructively on harmful insects rubbing their tissues and integument like an abrasive material;
+• has a destructive effect on harmful insects, grinding their tissues and covers like an abrasive material;

 • vegetables and fruits not damaged by pests are stored longer, their presentation is much better;

-• the high content of calcium in the composition of dolomite contributes to good survival and development of the root system of the plant, the roots become strong and absorb nutrients well, almost do not get sick, are not affected by rot;
+• the high calcium content in dolomite promotes good survival and development of the plant’s root system, the roots become strong and absorb nutrients well, almost do not get sick, and are not affected by rot;

-• flouring - a process that allows you to grow environmentally net harvest vegetables, fruits and berry crops, flour neutralizes the effect of salts of heavy metals deposited in the soil;
+• adding flour is a process that allows you to grow ecologically clean harvest vegetables, fruits and berry crops, flour neutralizes the effect of heavy metal salts deposited in the soil;

 Advice.
-If it is not possible to determine the acidity of the soil in the laboratory, you can use folk remedies: vinegar or grape juice, after all high accuracy The pH of small summer cottages is optional.
+If it is impossible to determine the acidity of the soil in the laboratory, you can use folk remedies: vinegar or grape juice, after all high accuracy The pH of small summer cottages is not required.

-The terms for making flour are not regulated: in spring, summer or autumn, you can use it in garden plots and vegetable gardens:
+The timing of adding flour is not regulated: in spring, summer or autumn you can use it in garden plots and vegetable gardens:

-1. In the spring, usually April-May, the flour is scattered on the beds, then I dig them up and loosen them.
+1. In the spring, usually April-May, flour is scattered onto the beds, then I dig them up and loosen them.

-2. From August to November, make flour around trees and shrubs in a circle of 2 meters.
-About 2 kg will be required for one trunk, half as much for a bush.
+2. From August to November, flour is applied around trees and shrubs in a circle of 2 meters.
+One trunk will require about 2 kg, a bush - half as much.

-3. Even in winter, you can fill up a certain area, as long as it is even, and the melt water, enriched with dolomite flour, soaks into the ground, and does not flow down an inclined plane.
+3. Even in winter, you can fill a certain area, the main thing is that it is level, and the melt water, enriched with dolomite flour, is absorbed into the ground and does not flow down an inclined plane.

-4. In summer, dolomite is used as top dressing, which destroys pests.
+4. In summer, dolomite is used as a top dressing that destroys pests.

-Flour should be applied only on acidified areas of the earth, with neutral and alkaline soils doing so is not recommended.
-Such uncontrolled use can adversely affect plant growth and bed yields due to excess calcium.
+Flour should be added only to acidified areas of soil; it is not recommended to do this in neutral and alkaline soils.
+Such uncontrolled use can negatively affect plant growth and bed productivity due to excess calcium.

 Flour can be used in greenhouses, adding only 100 g per 1 square meter.
-The earth does not need to be dug up after this, since the flour delays the evaporation of moisture from the surface of the earth, which is for plants planted in enclosed spaces very important.
+There is no need to dig up the earth after this, since flour retards the evaporation of moisture from the surface of the earth, which for plants planted in indoors very important.

-All kinds of plants are grown in vegetable gardens and orchards, they all prefer composition soil: acidic, neutral or alkaline, so you need to have a specific approach to each crop.
+All kinds of plants are grown in vegetable gardens and orchards, all of them prefer different composition soil: acidic, neutral or alkaline, so you need to have a specific approach to each crop.
 If necessary, apply dolomite only to areas where it is required.

-The use of dolomite flour helps to increase the yield and excellent growth of plants, be patient and use it constantly.
-After 2-3 years, after improving the quality of the soil, you will notice this, and you will not regret the labor and time spent, your pets will only delight you with their fertility.
+The use of dolomite flour helps to increase productivity and excellent plant growth, be patient and use it constantly.
+In 2-3 years, after the quality of the soil has improved, you will notice this, and you will not regret the labor and time spent; your pets will only delight you with their fertility.

 Dolomite flour: video

 Most summer residents use slaked lime to deoxidize the soil and saturate it with calcium.
-But in order to avoid negative consequences for plants, it has to be applied in the fall and wait, otherwise the crops will not absorb phosphorus, and this is a lack of yield and diseased plants.
+But to avoid negative consequences for plants, it has to be applied in the fall and wait, otherwise the crops will not absorb phosphorus, which means a lack of harvest and sick plants.

-There are more good decision- lime dolomite flour for use in horticulture.
+There are more good decision– lime dolomite flour for use in gardening.
 This is a natural substance that is extracted from a natural mineral.
-Its action on the soil and plants is softer, therefore, safer.
+Its effect on the soil and plants is milder and therefore safer.

-Dolomite is a source of calcium and magnesium
+Dolomite – a source of calcium and magnesium

-To understand the principle of fertilizer action, first you need to figure out what dolomite flour is, why it is needed in the garden, what beneficial features transfers to the soil.
+To understand the principle of action of the fertilizer, you first need to understand what dolomite flour is, why it is needed in the garden, what beneficial features transmits to the soil.

-Lime flour is used to deoxidize the soil so that nutrients that are in an acidic environment can enter plant tissues.
-The first is phosphorus.
+Lime flour is used to deoxidize the soil so that nutrients found in an acidic environment can enter plant tissue.
+First of all, it is phosphorus.

-If the acidity level exceeds allowable norms, the root system is not able to absorb phosphates and develop.
-Consequently, the plant through the roots does not receive most of the minerals that are necessary for growth and fruiting.
+If the acidity level exceeds acceptable standards, the root system is not able to absorb phosphates and develop.
+Consequently, the plant does not receive most of the minerals through its roots that are necessary for growth and fruiting.

-The composition of dolomite flour includes oxides of calcium and magnesium.
+Dolomite flour contains calcium and magnesium oxides.
 Due to carbonates in the soil, an acid neutralization reaction occurs.
-Calcium helps to strengthen the walls of the tubules, through which nutrients enter and the plant grows actively.
+Calcium helps strengthen the walls of the tubules through which nutrients flow and the plant actively grows.

 Magnesium plays an important role in the formation of chlorophyll.
-In acidic soils, it is often lacking, which is noticeable by the green veins on light green leaves.
+On acidic soils it is often lacking, which is noticeable by the green veins on the light green leaves.
 The use of dolomite flour in the garden as a fertilizer solves two problems at once - plant health and large yields.

 On heavy soils, where water movement is difficult, calcium and magnesium are retained, so the deficiency is less felt.

-Getting into a very acidic soil, carbonates increase its pH to slightly acidic.
-If accidentally introduced into neutral soil, then the soil will be alkaline - not all garden crops will like this.
-For example, already with neutral soil, you can not wait for the harvest of cucumbers, not to mention alkaline.
+When carbonates enter very acidic soil, they raise its pH to slightly acidic.
+If you accidentally add it to neutral soil, the soil will be alkaline - not all garden crops will like this.
+For example, even with neutral soil you can’t expect a cucumber harvest, not to mention alkaline soil.

-You can check the soil for acidity in three ways:
+You can test the soil for acidity in three ways:

 • using a pH meter;